jbmorley/compute/README.md

    git submodule update --init
    ```

-4. Open 'Compute.xcodeproj' with the latest [Xcode](https://developer.apple.com/xcode/), compile, and run.
+4. Open 'Compute.xcodeproj' with the latest [Xcode](https://developer.apple.com/xcode/).
+Compile, and run.

 5. To keep things simple, it's a good idea to check that the WebDAV share is working by mounting it using your using your Mac: